 "My dream is to save money to open my own stand in the market."
 Margarita, a Salvadorian refugee in Mexico, looks after her neighbour's child as a parttime job.
 In El Salvador, drug dealing, extortion, robbery, rape and murder made everyday life a living hell.
 When the gang targeted her son, demanding money, he fled the neighbourhood.
 Then they turned on Margarita and she knew she must leave or die.
 Taking a small bag of clothes she fled before dawn, taking a bus to the Mexico-Guatemala border where she crossed the river on a raft.
-Photo © UNHCR/Daniele Volce.
-February 2017
+Photo © UNHCR/Daniele Volpe, February 2017

-As with internal displacement, people's economic resources and social capital influences their decisions about cross-border flight and may determine whether or not it is an available and viable option.
-The availability of information about asylum procedures is a factor too.
 Representatives from several civil society organisations also said that people from rural areas are much quicker to leave country, often after ruling out fleeing internally to an urban area on the basis that gang violence is worse in cities.

 The long history of Salvadorans leaving their country means that many people have friends and relatives abroad, who may offer not only a destination but also help with paying for people-smuggling services, which are readily available in El Salvador.
 People who have access to resources may be able to reach North America or Europe, whether they travel by lawful means or contract people smugglers.
 Conversely, a lack of resources may prevent cross-border flight, particularly for large family groups.
-For people without social capital abroad, cross-border flight represents a complete break from support networks, an unplanned journey with no clear destination and heightened vulnerability.170
+For people without social capital abroad, cross-border flight represents a complete break from support networks, an unplanned journey with no clear destination and heightened vulnerability.

-Agencies working on the ground in Mexico report that despite the normal seasonal dip the number of people from the NTCA arriving in Mexico continued to be very high at the start of 2018.
+Agencies working on the ground in Mexico report that despite the normal seasonal dip, the number of people from the NTCA arriving in Mexico continued to be very high at the start of 2018.
 Increasing numbers of Salvadorans are also arriving in other Central American countries and Europe.
 Agencies and albergues report that most are men aged 19 to 25; that the number of people fleeing, including minors under the age of 17, increased in 2017; that minors may travel unaccompanied, with their family or with a smuggler posing as a parent or relative; that an increasing number of families are fleeing whether with one or both parents; and that some older people are also fleeing alone.
 Many come from the departments or regions with the highest levels of violence, and tend to have little or no education or vocational training.
-171